Safe Passage is dedicated to creating a world free of domestic violence and relationship abuse.

 Prevention requires work toward social change.

-In 2018, Safe Passage will move to 76 Carlon Drive, Northampton.
+In July 2018, Safe Passage moved to 76 Carlon Drive, Northampton.

 - Private and welcoming spaces for counseling.